Privacy Policy

 80802 Munich

-This privacy policy informs users about the type, scope and purpose of the collection and use of personal data by the responsible provider Cross4Channel — Gesellschaft für digitales Healthcare Marketing mbH (hereinafter “provider”) on this website.
+This privacy policy informs users about the nature, scope and purpose of the collection and use of personal data by the responsible provider Cross4Channel — Gesellschaft für digitales Healthcare Marketing mbH (hereinafter referred to as “provider”) on this website.

 The term "user" includes all categories of persons affected by data processing.
 These include our business partners, customers, interested parties and other visitors to our online offering.
 The terms used, such as "user", are to be understood as gender-neutral.

-The legal basis for data protection can be found in the Federal Data Protection Act (BDSG), the EU General Data Protection Regulation (GDPR) and the Telemedia Act (TMG).
+The legal basis for data protection can be found in the Federal Data Protection Act (BDSG-NEU), the EU General Data Protection Regulation (GDPR) and the Digital Services Act (DDG).

 Basic information on data processing and legal bases

-This privacy policy informs you about the type, scope and purpose of the processing of personal data within our online offering and the associated websites, functions and content (hereinafter referred to jointly as "online offering" or "website").
-The privacy policy applies regardless of the domains, systems, platforms and devices used (e.g. desktop or mobile) on which the online offering is executed.
+This privacy policy informs you about the nature, scope, and purpose of the processing of personal data within our online offering and the associated websites, functions, and content (hereinafter collectively referred to as the "online offering" or "website").
+This privacy policy applies regardless of the domains, systems, platforms, and devices (e.g., desktop or mobile) on which the online offering is executed.

 For the terms used, such as “personal data” or their “processing”, we refer to the definitions in Art.
 4 of the General Data Protection Regulation (GDPR).